regawaras/regawaras-hyprland/README.md

 the original state is make it as arch based distros (original plan), with a using window manager compositor like hyprland.

+Fschool OS developed for best use of OSINT (Open Source Intelligence)